Digital Security Explained

 Access control answers: What are they allowed to do?

-This includes authentication concepts, authorization concepts, account protection, least privilege, and strong administrative controls.
+This includes authentication, authorization, account protection, least privilege, and strong administrative controls.
+See Identity & Access Management Explained.

 2) Data protection

-Data protection focuses on safeguarding information wherever it exists: in storage, in transit, or in use.
-It includes encryption concepts, key management principles (at a conceptual level), backup strategy, and data handling rules.
+Data protection safeguards information wherever it exists: in storage, in transit, or in use.
+It includes encryption, key management, backup strategy, and data handling rules.

-The goal is to prevent exposure and preserve integrity—so data remains accurate and trustworthy.
+The goal is to prevent exposure and preserve integrity — so data remains accurate and trustworthy.
+See What Is Encryption?

 3) Risk, governance, and resilience